If there’s one place in the world to jump out of a plane, it’s New Zealand

 We were able to fit in the Skydive Abel Tasman experience thanks to our trip with adventure tour bus Flying Kiwi where Marahau and Abel Tasman was an extended stop.
 If you’re curious about what we did with Flying Kiwi, make sure to head over to my full review.

-Remember, if you’re interested in booking, make sure to use code “GOINGAWESOMEPLACES” to get a free sleeping bag rental (valued at NZ$60) for your entire trip!
+On top of that, use code “GOINGAWESOMEPLACES” to get a free sleeping bag rental (valued at NZ$60) for your entire trip!

 I’m scared of heights and I refuse to go bungee jumping but if you were to ask me if I’d do it again, I’d say “YES!” in a heartbeat.
 If that’s not an endorsement to go, I don’t know what else is!